 That is possible too.
-Many women report craving foods that are quite sweet, like cakes, candies, and fruit during pregnancy.
+Many women report craving sweet foods, like cakes, candies, and fruit during pregnancy.

 And this might be okay, but if you are used to a diet high in fat and protein, then all these carbs may not add up to enough calories.
 What’s more, if you are just eating sweet and savory carbs, you may be missing out on a wide range of vital nutrients.

-A lot of women also find that eating plain, or lightly salted foods can help keep nausea and aversions under control.
-Different plain drinks, such as almond milk, can also help relieve heartburn, indigestion, and reflux, allowing you to eat better at meal times (source).
+Many women also find that eating plain or lightly salted foods can help keep nausea and aversions under control.
+Some plain drinks, such as almond milk, can also help relieve heartburn, indigestion, and reflux, allowing you to eat better at mealtimes.

 Are Cravings About The Food I Need?

-Some research seems to suggest cravings are connected to nutrients we need from the food we are craving.
-So you don’t need chocolate, you just need magnesium, and you don’t need chickpeas, you just need protein.
+Some research suggests cravings are connected to nutrients we need from the food we are craving.
+So you don’t need chocolate, you just need magnesium, and you don’t need chickpeas; you just need protein.

-The specific cravings are just directing us toward foods that are a rich source of these nutrients, and easy for us to digest (source).
+The specific cravings are just directing us toward foods that are a rich source of these nutrients and easy for us to digest (3).

 Other research says cravings are completely meaningless.
 Some researchers have tried and failed to find any connection between dietary or blood deficiencies and the foods pregnant women crave.

-They feel it is more a psychological desire for a good or forbidden food, and a craving for comfort foods and calories (source).
+They feel it is more a psychological desire for good or forbidden food and a craving for comfort foods and calories (4).

-Whether cravings turn out to be a need for nourishment or a need for comfort, the real question is whether we are craving the right foods.
+Whether cravings turn out to be a need for nourishment or comfort, the real question is whether we are craving the right foods.

 - Red Light Foods: If the foods you are craving are actively bad for your baby, then it doesn’t matter if they have micronutrients or make you feel great.
 You need to avoid them and consider alternatives that satisfy your nutritional and emotional needs.

-For this reason, it’s important to try and keep our snacks small, and to be aware of the calories in the food we are eating.
-For the first trimester, you will probably not need any more calories than normal, and for the next two you will only need a teeny bit more.
+For this reason, it’s important to try to keep our snacks small and to be aware of the calories in the food we are eating.
+You will probably not need any more calories than usual for the first trimester, and for the next two, you will only need a teeny bit more.

 Some foods we crave when pregnant are actively dangerous.